| |

 - Use ecologically harvested firewood.
 If your farm doesn’t have its own woodlot, secure local sustainably harvested firewood.

-The best is from “coppiced” trees.
+- It's great to get wood from “coppiced” trees when possible.
 Coppicing means harvesting a tree in a manner that never kills it.
 It sprouts again from the trunk and regrows.
-Not only that, when it's coppiced, it's roots expand and sequencer more carbon into the soil than before.
+Not only that, when it's coppiced, it's roots expand and sequester more carbon into the soil than before.
 It’s an old European forest management method used for centuries to harvest wood products while keeping the forests alive and well.
 Coppicing works on many deciduous trees, which is a bonus, because the best wood for fire is dried hardwood which comes from deciduous trees, softwood being mostly the evergreens.

 - Burn hardwoods that have been properly dried, or cured.
 Deciduous trees are all considered hardwoods, although some are denser than others.
-Avoid the softwoods which are mostly evergreen conifers when possible.
-But even if burning softwood, avoid burning them green and uncured.
+Avoid the softwoods, which are mostly evergreen conifers, when possible.
+But even if burning softwood, avoid burning it green and uncured.
 This produces much more polluting smoke.
 Plus, it’s inefficient as far as giving out heat and flame, and is not as warm because much of the heat is used to drive off the water.

 A secret to making smoke stop following you around

-Because of an air vacuum effect, smoke from outdoor bonfires seeks solid objects and moves away from air pockets.
+Because of an air vacuum effect, smoke on windless days from outdoor bonfires seeks solid objects and moves away from air pockets.
 If a group stands to the east of the fire on a windless night, the smoke will eventually go east.
 If they move to the west, the smoke will follow them.
+If possible, have a fireproof solid object next to one small section of the bonfire to give the smoke its solid object its seeking, so it can flow away from people.

 Rural backyard firepits